About Miami

 1. Visit during the shoulder seasons (spring and fall) for lower accommodation prices.

-5. Look for combo tickets or city passes for discounts on attractions.
+4. Look for combo tickets for attractions to save on entrance fees.

 Local Payment Customs and Tipping Practices: